Yehuda Elkana: President of Central European University

 Following his retirement in 2009, Elkana was granted the title of President and Rector Emeritus.

 Views on the Holocaust, Jewish Memory and Israel

-In 1988, in an article published in Haaretz, Elkana challenged what the role of memories of the Holocaust, which he called 'the central axis of our national experience,' in Israeli identity.
+In 1988, in an article published in Haaretz, Elkana challenged the role of memories of the Holocaust, which he called 'the central axis of our national experience,' in Israeli identity.
 He criticized the custom of repeatedly taking schoolchildren to Yad Vashem.
-For Elkana, Holocausts can happen to any people, and the message is universal.
-When "anomalous incidents" are reported, referring to things done to Palestinians, the initial reactions of his acquaintances, he claimed, were to deny such things happened, or to dismiss them as symptomatic of a reciprocal hatred between Israelis and Palestinians.
+For Elkana, the Holocaust can happen to any people, and the message is universal.
+When "anomalous incidents" are reported, referring to things done to Palestinians, the initial reactions of his acquaintances, he claimed, were to deny such things happened or to dismiss them as symptomatic of a reciprocal hatred between Israelis and Palestinians.
 Elkana's own view is that: